A road trip from Perth to Exmouth takes in a lot of what makes Western Australia beautiful. And importantly, you can

 After a talk about the dolphins by the ranger, a few volunteers came down with fish in buckets.
 Each dolphin has a bucket and for whatever reason, they have to be fed from their bucket.
 Why, I’m not sure.
 I was too busy taking pictures to listen to the “talk”.
 The other cool thing about the dolphins is that they each have their “spot”.
 So along the beach there’s the volunteers with a dolphin floating right next to them.
 Next, they pick someone out of the crowd to feed the dolphin.
 For feed time #1, each dolphin was fed three fish and there were three of them.

 Over the course of the morning, they feed them three times.
 The time between the feeds can vary, depending on when the dolphins come back.
-We were lucky this morning because we saw all three feeds by 9:30.
+We were lucky because we saw all three feeds by 9:30am.
 The ranger told us this can take until lunch time.

-After the dolphin frenzy, we were back on the highway the same way we had come the night before.
-Instead of stopping at Shell Beach, we stopped at the Stromatolites at Hamelin Pool.
+Back towards the main highway, you’ll pass by the Stromatolites at Hamelin Pool.
 It’s tough to explain what they are.
 All we were told is that they are rock “structures” that are in different parts of the world and are incredibly important.
-Because of something they did a long time ago, they were able to produce oxygen and increase the oxygen level in the atmosphere to enable oxygen needing organisms like me and you to be able to live on earth.
+Because of something that happened a long time ago, they were able to produce oxygen and increase the oxygen level in the atmosphere to enable organisms like me and you who need oxygen to be able to live on earth.
 It sounds impressive but I think we were a bit underwhelmed by them.
-The massive amounts of flies flying into our faces didn’t help either.
+The massive amounts of flies didn’t help either.
 Hopefully you’ll do better with lower fly numbers than I did!